 For many, the interview causes some degree of nervousness.
 This is normal; however, excessive nervousness may work against you.
 Others approach interviews with little enthusiasm and virtually no preparation.
 A laissez-faire attitude can be just as detrimental as excessive panic.

-You should not schedule interviews with organizations that you are not interested in working for "just for practice."
+You should not schedule interviews with organizations "just for practice."